 Family Justice Centers (Mayor's Office to Combat Domestic Violence)

-Mayor Bloomberg opened the first New York City Family Justice Center in Brooklyn in 2005 to provide a range of centralized services for domestic violence victims.
+The first New York City Family Justice Center opened in Brooklyn in 2005 to provide a range of centralized services for domestic violence victims.
 The overall objective of the Family Justice Center Initiative is to break the cycle of domestic violence by providing essential advocacy, case management, legal and housing assistance under one roof.
 Services are provided with the involvement of partner agencies including non-profit organizations, City and State agencies, District Attorney's Offices, and faith-based organizations.

 Learn more about the Family Justice Centers on the Mayor's Office to Combat Domestic Violence website.